 We suppose we have the SHA256 hash function and the same G curve as above.
 In its simplest form, an aggregate signature is built from:

-• a private keyx, with its matching public keyx*G
+x, with its matching public keyx*G - a nonce

 We build the challengee = SHA256(M | k*G | x*G), and the scalars = k + e * x.
 The full aggregate signature is then the pair(s, k*G).